DanielCarmingham/AzuriteLauncher/README.md

 ## Easily run via PowerShell function

-To make it even easier to start from PowerShell, you can create a function in my profile like this:
+To make it even easier to start from PowerShell, you can create a function in your profile like this:

 `Function startazurite {C:\___path_to_this_project___\Debug\AzureStorageEmulator.exe}`